Mountain Experience Course -Details for Summer 2018

 These times fit with scheduled bus services.
 Please report to Alpine Guides office in Mt Cook Village.

-Private Mountain Experience Courses can be arranged at any time over the summer months (November - April) for one or more people.
+Private Mountain Experience Courses can be arranged at any time from October, through December, for one or more people.
 A private course allows you to choose the dates and duration, and tailor the content to your specific requirements.

 - You must be able to continuously carry a pack of up to 15kg for 4-5 hours